ZurückJournalWeiter

 Mathias Gottwald rarely speaks like this.
 Unfiltered.
 Direct.
-About systems that in his personal view work against people.
-About the fence in the mind that we built ourselves.
+About systems that, in his personal assessment, work against people.
+About the fence in our heads that we built ourselves.
 About conditioning, family, loss and freedom.
 About the greatest loss of his life — and what it gave him.
 Katharina Schäffler listened.

-Editorial note: All statements in this interview are personal opinions, subjective assessments and individual experiential values of Mathias Gottwald.
-They do not represent statements of fact, verified forecasts, medical recommendations or financial, legal or investment advice.
-The conversation has been reproduced in its original depth.
+Editorial note: All statements in this interview are personal opinions, subjective assessments and individual experiences of Mathias Gottwald.
+They do not represent factual claims, verified forecasts, medical recommendations or financial, legal or investment advice.
+The conversation was deliberately reproduced in its original depth.

 KS

-Mr. Gottwald, the world is burning at every corner right now.
-The Middle East, Trump, Europe, the economy.
+Mr. Gottwald, the world is burning at all corners right now.
+Middle East, Trump, Europe, economy.
 Many people feel overwhelmed.
-You say this is not coincidence.
+You say this is no coincidence.
 What do you mean by that?

 MG

 In my personal conviction, we are currently experiencing a global transformation process — I call it a global reset.
-I have been observing and communicating certain social developments for years.
+I have been observing and communicating certain societal developments for years.
 2012, then 2017, then 2019.
-Back then I pointed to developments in my circle that I considered likely: stronger state control, restrictions on mobility and entrepreneurship, new health crises.
+Back then I pointed out developments in my environment that I considered likely: stronger state control, restrictions on mobility and entrepreneurship, new health crises.
 Much of that has come to pass.
-That does not mean I know the future.
+That doesn't mean I know the future.
 It means I try to read systems.
-And my personal assessment today is: the agenda continues.
+And my personal assessment today is: The agenda continues.
 Regardless of whether the Strait of Hormuz is open or not.

-Editorial note: The assessments expressed here are personal opinions.
-They do not represent verified forecasts or statements of fact.
+Anm. d.
+Red.: The assessments expressed here are personal opinions.
+They do not represent verified forecasts or factual claims.

 KS

-You are often described as a contrarian.
+You are often called a conspiracy theorist for this.
 How do you deal with that?

 MG

-People who point to certain developments earlier than others are often ridiculed at first.
+People who point to certain developments earlier than others are often first ridiculed.
 In the first year.
-The second.
-The third.
-In the fifth year the first start to doubt.
-In the eighth someone says: oh, you were right.
-That is a pattern that repeats.
-What I find sad about it: not that I was right — but that expressing an opinion in our society more and more frequently has social consequences.
-People who think freely, who question things, who are communicatively provocative — those are the disruptive factors.
-Yet they are precisely the ones who at the end of the day see the connections.
+In the second.
+In the third.
+In the fifth year the first ones start to doubt.
+In the eighth they say: Oh, you were right.
+That's a pattern that repeats itself.
+What I find sad about it: not that I was right — but that expressing an opinion in our society increasingly has social consequences.
+People who think freely, who question things, who are communicatively provocative — these are the disruptive factors.
+Yet these are exactly the ones who see the connections in the end.
+You can like that or not.
+But it's an observation I consider significant.

-“Those who say are attackable.
-Those who ask, lead.”
+"Those who speak are vulnerable.
+Those who ask lead."

 KS